Air Canada Flight 621

-On July 5, 1970, Air Canada Flight 621, a Douglas DC-8-63 registered as CF-TIW, was flying from Montreal-Dorval International Airport, Quebec, Canada to Los Angeles International Airport, California, United States via Toronto International Airport, Toronto, Canada.
-During landing at Toronto, the aircraft touched-down hard which ruptured the right fuel tanks.
-After go-around, the right wing's fuel tanks exploded thrice and the aircraft crashed in Toronto Gore Township, now part of Brampton.
+On July 5, 1970, Air Canada Flight 621, a Douglas DC-8 registered as CF-TIW, was flying from Montréal–Dorval International Airport, Quebec, Canada, to Los Angeles International Airport, California, United States, via Toronto International Airport, Ontario, Canada.
+During landing at Toronto, the aircraft touched down hard, which ruptured the right fuel tanks.
+After a go-around, the right wing's fuel tanks exploded thrice and the aircraft crashed in Toronto Gore Township, now part of Brampton.

-All 100 passengers and 9 crew on board were killed, and at the time it was Canada's second deadliest aviation accident after Trans-Canada Air Lines Flight 831.
+All 100 passengers and all 9 crew on board were killed.
+At the time, it was Canada's second deadliest aviation accident after Trans-Canada Air Lines Flight 831, also involving a Douglas DC-8.

 It is the deadliest aviation disaster in Air Canada's history since its renaming from Trans-Canada Air Lines in 1965.

 Background

 Aircraft

 The aircraft involved, registered as CF-TIW, was a McDonnell Douglas DC-8-63, powered by four Pratt & Whitney JT3D engines.
-At the time of the incident the aircraft had accumulated only 453 hours of flight time.
+At the time of the incident, the aircraft had accumulated only 453 hours of flight time.
 The 60 series was a stretched version of the DC-8 that was 36.7 feet longer than the DC-8 series models 10 through 50.

 Crew

-The captain was 50-year-old Peter Cameron Hamilton, who had logged 20,990 hours of flying time, 2,899 hours of which were logged on the Douglas DC-8.
-The first officer was 40-year-old Donald Rowland, who had logged 9,323 hours of flying time, 5,626 of which were logged on the Douglas DC-8.
-The flight engineer was 28-year-old Harry Gordon Hill, (Note: Referred to in the accident report as "the second officer") who had logged 1,284 hours of flying time, 1,045 of which were logged on the Douglas DC-8.
+The captain was 50-year-old Peter Cameron Hamilton, who had logged 20,990 hours of flying time, 2,899 hours of which were logged on the DC-8.
+The first officer was 40-year-old Donald Rowland, who had logged 9,323 hours of flying time, 5,626 of which were logged on the DC-8.
+The flight engineer was 28-year-old Harry Gordon Hill, (Note: Referred to in the accident report as "the second officer") who had logged 1,284 hours of flying time, 1,045 of which were logged on the DC-8.